ARTICLE I – NAME

 ARTICLE IX – NOMINATIONS AND ELECTIONS

-The Nominating and Elections Committee shall confer at least two (2)months prior to the annual meeting and solicit nominations from all members for all officer and board member positions.
+The Governance Committee shall confer at least two (2) months prior to the annual meeting and solicit nominations from all members for all officer and board member positions.
 Nominees shall be contacted to determine willingness and ability to serve on the Board, and if necessary, as an elected officer.
 In selecting a slate of nominees, the committee shall nominate officers who, in its best judgment, represent the preferred wishes of a majority of members submitting nomination forms.

 The deadline for returning and tabulating ballots shall be at least seven days prior to commencement of the annual meeting.
 The announcement of the results of the election shall be made by the President at the annual meeting.
 If a tie exists, a majority vote of those attending the annual meeting will be necessary to break the tie.